---

 **What users like:**

-- Users value the **customizability** of Drupal, enabling them to create tailored solutions for diverse web projects easily.
+- Users love the **customizability** of Drupal, allowing tailored solutions and easy extension for unique project needs.
 (2 reviews)

-- Users value the **customization capabilities** of Drupal, enabling tailored solutions and easy extensions for unique needs.
+- Users value the **customization options** in Drupal, enabling tailored solutions for a variety of web projects and needs.
 (2 reviews)

-- Users value the **flexibility** of Drupal, praising its adaptability for various large-scale, multilingual applications.
+- Users value the **flexibility and scalability** of Drupal, making it ideal for complex, multilingual applications.
 (2 reviews)

 - Users appreciate the **flexibility and power** of Drupal, enabling efficient website management and seamless integrations.
 (2 reviews)